LukeThornton92/Milestone-Project-2-C4/README.md

 - A change in theme, as shown in my initial wireframes I was interested in the idea of changing the overall theme depending on the users preference.
 This would include the background image them being selected from a number of natural scenes and the colour of the tiles being selected from a colour wheel from the rules/settings menu.

-- I spent a little time trying to implement the tiles being meteors, I was really trying to avoid have a connect 4 board just sat on top of a background, I wanted the individual tiles to be themed as well.
+- I spent a long time trying to implement the tiles being meteors, I was really trying to avoid having a connect 4 board just sat on top of a background.

 - Given more time and skill I would have liked to modify the board its self so it sat behind a themed image, so it looked like the board was part of the theme.
 With the current space theme if could have been made of rockets or made to look like a space station.